OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 ## Preprocessor (`cpp`)

 The **preprocessor** in the context of C++ is something that takes your macros and turns them into actual values before feeding the resulting C++ program to a compiler.
-If would usually take something like this:
+This also includes the `#include` directive for header files.
+It would usually take something like this:

 ```c++
 // Output: